 What does life cycle assessment mean?

-Life cycle assessment is the compilation and evaluation of inputs, outputs, and potential environmental impacts across a product system’s life cycle.
+Life cycle assessment evaluates inputs, outputs, and potential environmental impacts across a product system’s life cycle.
+It is not only one facility, one supplier, or one transaction point; the study goal and scope define the relevant product-system boundary.

 Official definitions by source